Uber drivers sue app over ‘constant barrage’ pushing California anti-employment initiative

 “Despite California’s longstanding prohibitions against employer interference with the political rights and freedoms of their employees, Uber has taken advantage of its raw economic power and its exclusive control over communications through its driver-scheduling app by wrongfully pressuring its drivers to actively support Proposition 22,” the lawsuit alleges.

-The lawsuit was filed under the California Private Attorneys General Act, a law that allows employees sue on behalf of the state and collect a portion of any fines that result from the lawsuit.
+The lawsuit was filed under the California Private Attorneys General Act, a law that allows employees to sue on behalf of the state and collect a portion of any fines that result from the lawsuit.
 If Uber were found to have violated California labor law, it could be forced to pay up to $200 per Uber driver for every pay period since Uber’s Prop 22 campaign began, for a maximum penalty of over $260 million, Lowe said.

 The San-Francisco-based nonprofit Legal Aid at Work is also representing the drivers.